mediafinger/chimera_http_client/README.markdown

 ## The Request class

 Usually it does not have to be used directly.
 It is the class that executes the `Typhoeus::Requests`, raises `Errors` on failing and returns `Response` objects on successful calls.

+The `body` which it receives from the `Connection` class has to be in the in the (serialized) form in which the endpoint expects it.
+Usually this means you have to pass a JSON string to the `body` (it will **not** be serialized automatically).

 It will be expanded by a `.queue` method, that will queue (sic) calls and run them in parallel and not run every call directly, like the `.run` method does.